aws-samples/aws-serverless-workshops/README.md

    This repository contains files required for all four labs and a work directory for you to copy files into as you progress through the workshop.

-1. Ensure your AWS CLI installation is configured properly.
-See [the documentation][cli-documentation] for instructions.
+1. Ensure your [installation][cli-installation] of the AWS CLI is properly [configured][cli-configuration] with credentials that have administrator access to your account.

 ### Tips